 Then, two minutes in, comes the coup de grace of Cissoko’s season: his goal against Stoke.

-Well, we say his goal, but it’d probably be remiss not to point out his shot was heading about 12 yards before taking a wild deflection.
+Well, we say his goal, but it’d probably be remiss not to point out his shot was heading about 12 yards wide before taking a wild deflection.
 Though you wouldn’t guess it from his celebration.

 Aly Cissokho: Useless for Liverpool.
 Potential movie star.